Dog Behavior Guide

 Quality Dog Food

 Nothing in a dog’s life should come for free.
-Whenever giving your dog a toy or treat, and during play, require them to perform a command such as sit or down.
+Whenever giving your dog a toy or treat, require them to perform a command or trick such as sit or rollover.
 This includes when feeding your dog daily meals; they should be required to sit patiently until their bowl is placed in front of them.
 Ideally dogs should be in the sit or down position before petting and giving affection.

 Toys, Toys, Toys

-If you want a calm and obedient dog, you need to be a calm handler and frequently require the dog to perform commands.
-Children should be actively involved in the training of the dog and incorporate commands frequently in to play.
+If you want a calm and obedient dog most of the time, teach your children how to play calmly with the dog.
+To dogs, kids are walking, talking toys, but it doesn’t mean they can’t play less excitedly and still have fun.
+Children should be actively involved in the training of the dog and incorporate commands frequently into play.
 The dog should perform equally well for the children as the adult in the home.

 Are We There Yet?

-If you want your dog to behave in public, you have to take him to public places.
-If you want your dog to travel well, you have to take her on trips with you.
+If you want your dog to behave in public, you need to expose them to a wide variety of public places.

 Dog Conversation

-Humans communicate by sight, ears, then nose.
-Dogs communicate by nose, ears, then eyes.
-Dogs communicate primarily through scent and sense.
+Humans communicate by eyes, ears, then nose.
+Dogs communicate by nose, eyes, then ears.
+Dogs communicate primarily through scent and sense; dogs do have a form of ESP.
 Everything they need to know is what they can smell and what they can sense from the environment around them.
 When you talk to your dog, it is for your benefit, not theirs.
 Dogs become excited when they hear high pitched voices because they’re programmed to hear the high-pitched squeal of prey.

 If your dog is hyper or easily excited, it is important to try to keep your voice low and calm as much as possible.
 To a dog, it’s not what you say that matters, it’s how you say it.